kubeslice-ent/egs-installation/README.md

 # 🌐 EGS Installer Script

-This README provides a comprehensive guide to using the EGS Installer Script, which automates the deployment of EGS components such as Kubeslice controllers, UIs, and workers within a Kubernetes environment.
+This README provides a comprehensive guide to using the EGS Installer Script, which automates the deployment of EGS components such as Kubeslice controller, UI, and and array of worker within a Kubernetes environment.

 ## 🚀 Overview